The Process of Relocating Your Temporary Modular Building

 But what does the relocation process look like when you are physically moving an entire building?
 We’re breaking down the steps for relocating your temporary modular building to a new location.

 At Your Current Site

 Our first step is to remove the skirting material around the base of your modular building.
-Skirting is the vinyl, metal or decorative material that covers the base of your building at the foundation.
-This will give us access to shutoff and disconnect external connections to water, sewer, and utilities.
-If you need to shape your metal to the right angle visit https://interplex.com/cold-forging-guide/.
+Skirting is the vinyl, metal, or decorative material that covers the base of your building at the foundation.
+This will give us access to shut off and disconnect external connections to water, sewer, and utilities.

 Outside, we’ll take away any decks, steps, or ramps.
-Exterior seaming materials from the roof and exterior walls will be removed and as gutter company we will disassemble any gutters, scrappers or downspouts.
+Exterior seaming materials from the roof and exterior walls will be disassembled.
 While inside we’ll remove internal seaming materials, including interior flooring, interior ceiling, and interior wall finishes.
-In addition, internal cross-seam ductwork, electric, security alarms and sprinkler systems will be disconnected.
+In addition, internal cross-seam ductwork, electric, security alarms, and sprinkler systems will be disconnected.

 At this point, we can begin to remove the individual module sections from their foundation.

 Even when you’re relocating your temporary modular building, you can reap the benefits of time-savings that are so integral to the modular process.
 While your modular building is undergoing the disassembly and building relocation steps, site crews will work to prepare the next site for the building, in time for its delivery.

 Foundation components will be installed which may require some excavation, depending on the soil and surface conditions at the new building site.
 In addition utilities, stormwater management systems, and walkways will be prepped as required.